lambdaclass/curse_of_mirra/docs/src/projectiles.md

 In `InitializeProjectiles()` we wait for the players to be loaded and check for each player, all their skills and save in the HashSet only the ones with a projectile prefab assigned.

 In `UpdateProjectileActions()`, called in `Update()`, if a gameProjectile status is active, we compare the skill triggered with the skills in the HashSet.
 This is how we determine which skill is being used and get their projectile.
-Once we know which that we are able to call all the functions needed within the `SkillProjectile.cs` such as `InstanceShoot()`, `ShootLaser()`, `LaserCollision`, `LaserDisappear()`, etc.
+Once we know that, we are able to call all the methods implemented by `SkillProjectile.cs` such as `InstanceShoot()`, `ShootLaser()`, `LaserCollision`, `LaserDisappear()`, etc.